 Institutional centers or institutes may collaborate with units or departments from other institutions for specific activities or projects, but fiscal and administrative oversight is limited to a single institution.
 Interinstitutional centers and institutes are established pursuant to Regulations for Planning, Establishing, and Reviewing Centers and Institutes in The University of North Carolina (Regulation 400.5[R] of The University of North Carolina).
 This Policy Statement governs institutional centers and institutes at UNC Charlotte.

-II.
 Establishment of Centers and Institutes

-Centers and institutes at UNC Charlotte are established and discontinued by the Board of Trustees.
+Centers and Institutes at UNC Charlotte are established and discontinued by the Board of Trustees.
 The Provost will appoint five faculty members to serve on a Centers & Institutes Committee (CIC) to secure advice on matters related to establishing and evaluating centers and institutes.
 The Vice Chancellor for Research and Economic Development will chair the CIC and will serve as a sixth member of the CIC, ex officio.
-Following review of proposals by the CIC, the Provost will make recommendations for new centers and institutes to the Board of Trustees.
+Following review of proposals by the CIC, the Provost will make recommendations for new Centers and Institutes to the Board of Trustees.

-The Provost is responsible for this Policy Statement and has charged the Vice Chancellor for Research and Economic Development with its implementation and daily management.
+The Provost is responsible for this Policy and has charged the Vice Chancellor for Research and Economic Development with its implementation and daily management.
 The Vice Chancellor for Research and Economic Development, in consultation with the CIC, will establish procedures for the review of new center and institute proposals and the evaluation of existing centers and institutes, and will ensure that those procedures meet all requirements of Regulation 400.5[R] of The University of North Carolina.